dwavesystems/dwave-ocean-sdk/docs/shared/sapi_rest.rst

                    Only available in resource representation ``version=2`` and earlier.
 This field is deprecated; instead, use the ``identity`` solver resource field.
-    identity       Represents the following JSON structure.
+    identity       Represents the following JSON object.
 Only available for resource representation ``version=3``.

                    .. code-block:: json

-                        "identity": {
+                        {
-                            "name":
+                            "name": name
                             "version": {
-                                "graph_id":
+                                "graph_id": graph_id
                             }
                         }

-                   where the fields are as follows:
+                   where the values are as follows:

-                   *    ``identity``: Parent for solver-related fields.

                    *    ``name``: Name of the solver.

-                   *    ``version``: Parent for QPU-version-related fields.
-This field does not apply to hybrid solvers.
+                   *    ``version``: Version object, used for QPU solvers only.

                    *    ``graph_id``: ID of the QPU solver's :ref:`working graph <topologies_working_graph>`.

     properties     :ref:`Solver properties <qpu_solver_properties_all>`
                    that reside in the ``properties`` dict; for example, supported problem types, active qubits, active couplers,